ninefu/blog/README.md

 * February 10, 2016
 	* Received the first internship offer
 * March 10, 2016
-	* Turned down an internship offer from Cask :(
+	* Turned down the internship offer from Cask :(
 * April 30, 2016
 	* Added in-site search using Swiftype
 		* Sign up on Swiftype.com